dosreislab/dosreislab.github.io/people.md

 Sandra obtained a BSc in Biochemistry and Molecular Biology at the Universidad Rovira I Virgili, in Spain, and then an MSc in Bioinformatics at Högskolan I Skövde, in Sweden.
 Her research has focused on integrating her two areas of interest: Biology and Informatics.
 She has worked developing software pipelines to characterise bacterial isolates based on whole-genome sequencing data and in the analysis of transcriptomic, proteomic, and whole-genome sequencing data.
 As a PhD student in the lab, Sandra will work on the application of Bayesian MCMC statistical methods to study species divergences through time.

 ![](/assets/figs/sandra.png)

+# Nayelí Escudero Castelán, PhD student

+Nayelí is working with Prof. Maurice Elphick and Dr. dos Reis on the evolution of neuropeptides in echinoderms.

+# Hasmita Patel, MSc student

+Hasmita is doing her MSc Bioinformatics project at the dos Reis lab on estimation of the population size and mutation rate of human populations under the Bayesian multi-species coalescent model.